Seattle Area Charter & Guided Sport Fishing

 What is the maximum number of people on the boat?

-Both of our boats are licensed to carry up to six passengers for hire.
+Our saltwater and river boats are licensed to carry up to six passengers for hire.
 Our boats are large enough and safe enough to handle many more than that, but 6 passengers are max.

 If you have booked a private charter of at least 4 anglers, you can expect to have only your party on the boat.